substrate-developer-hub/hackathon-knowledge-map/labs/06-substrate-kitties.md

 another one is the customized Front-end Template.
 Please submit the link to the github repo at the directory level with Substrate Node and Front-end Template.

-2. On the customized front-end template, create 3 kitties using Alice account.
-Then transfer one kitty to Bob, and make a screenshot.
-In the screenshot please include the emitted event of `KittyTransferred` in **Events** section.
+2. On the customized front-end template, create 3 kitties using Alice's account.
+Then transfer one kitty to Bob, and take a screenshot.
+In the screenshot please include the emitted `KittyTransferred` event.